Vanshaj5101/Stark-Data-Analyst/README.md

 After cloning the repo, first configure environment variables and virtual environment

-#### Configure Environment Variables
+#### -- Configure Environment Variables
 Create a .env file in the project directory with the following structure:
+(we will look into steps to get values for all the environment variables, for now have this structure copied and pasted as .env file)
 ```
 SLACK_BOT_TOKEN=<your-slack-bot-token>
 SLACK_BOT_USER_ID=<your-slack-bot-user-id>